What Is Earnest Money and How Does It Work?

 It's already a given that most homebuyers will have to put down a downpayment.
 So, how is it any different from earnest money?

-Earnest money actually has directly to do with the downpayment in that that the money is debited from the downpayment.
+Earnest money is directly related to the downpayment in that the money is debited from the downpayment.

 Generally, putting down the entire downpayment as your earnest money deposit will increase the faith of your sellers.

-It not only shows your willingness to put your money where your mouth is but also shows your liquidity and ability to afford the house or mortgage.
+It shows your willingness to put your money where your mouth is and your liquidity and ability to afford the house or mortgage.

 How do you give earnest money?

-Earnest money is done as a certified check, wire transfer, or personal check that’s deposited into an escrow account that will be accessed at closing.
+Earnest money is made as a certified check, wire transfer, or personal check deposited into an escrow account that will be accessed at closing.

-If the earnest money is just a portion of your downpayment, the remaining amount of the downpayment will be paid in full at the closing table.
+If the earnest money is just a portion of your downpayment, the remaining amount will be paid at the closing table.

-Your real estate attorney will walk you through the process if you’re feeling a little lost.
+If you feel lost, your real estate attorney will walk you through the process.

-How Much Earnest Money Do You Have To Have In Order To Reserve A House?
+How Much Earnest Money Do You Have To Have To Reserve A House?

-This all depends on a number of factors, including the community that you’re moving into, local laws, as well as the agreement you made with the seller.
+This all depends on several factors, including the community you're moving into, local laws, and the agreement you made with the seller.

-Generally speaking, you will need to put down 1 percent to 2 percent.
-Some communities may just require a flat fee.
+Generally speaking, you must put down 1 percent to 2 percent.
+Some communities may require a flat fee.

 - Check the contract and realtor agreement.
-The amount of earnest money you should put down will be in the contract.
+The earnest money you should put down will be in the contract.

-- If you haven’t put the offer out yet, ask the seller what they feel would be good.
-The seller will be able to give their own guidelines, and if they can’t, their realtor will be happy to do it for them.
+- If you haven't put the offer out yet, ask the seller what they feel would be good.
+The seller will be able to give their own guidelines; if they can't, their realtor will be happy to do it for them.

-- Check your co-op or condo’s policy.
-If you are purchasing a co-op or a condo through financing, the company in charge will have policies in place regarding the earnest money requirements.
+- Check your co-op or condo's policy.
+If you purchase a co-op or a condo through financing, the company in charge will have policies regarding the earnest money requirements.

 - Though the standard earnest money deposit is 1 to 2 percent, hot housing markets like NYC might see fees as high as 5 to 10 percent.
 The earnest money deposits tend to be a reflection of the demand people have for that home.